marioparaschiv/nitro-sniper/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for the sniper
-title: "[Feature Request] "
+title: "[Feature Request] **CHANGE THIS TO A TITLE**"
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: slow

 ---